For urgent consular assistance call

 Public displays of affection can cause offence.

-In some parts of Morocco, women should wear loose clothing covering the arms and legs.
+In some parts of Morocco, women should consider wearing loose clothing covering the arms and legs.

 Take care in or around:

-Couples may need to provide proof of marriage to get accommodation.
+Couples may need to provide proof of marriage to get shared accommodation.

 Take care not to offend.
 If in doubt, seek local advice.